Where is the Penn Hills Police Department located?

 If you are driving and a police officer signals for you to stop you should pull your vehicle to the right side of the roadway and come to a stop as soon as it is safe to do so.
 Remember that all police vehicles in Pennsylvania, marked and unmarked, will use both red and blue flashing lights.

-Once the officer approaches your vehicle he or she will inform you of the reason you were stopped.
+Once the officer approaches your vehicle, he or she will inform you of the reason for being stopped.
 You will usually have an opportunity to explain your driving actions that led to the stop.
-You’re required to display a valid driver’s license, current insurance paperwork and current registration paperwork.
+You’re required to display a valid driver’s license, current insurance paperwork, and current registration paperwork.

 The officer will check the documents you provided to make sure that they are valid, and will respond by either issuing you a state traffic citation, a written warning notice, a verbal warning, or making an arrest if one is warranted.
 If you’re issued a citation you’ll be asked to sign for it.
 You are not admitting guilt; it’s merely an acknowledgement that you received your copy.
 If you do not agree with it you can request a hearing in front of a Magisterial District Judge to have your case heard.

-It is important to listen to the officer’s instructions during the traffic stop.
-You should avoid becoming engaged in an argument with the officer, reaching for anything before being directed to do so, exiting your vehicle unless being asked to do so, or driving away until you’re told you are free to leave.
+It’s important to listen to the officer’s instructions during the traffic stop.
+You should avoid becoming engaged in an argument with the officer, reaching for anything before being directed to do so, exiting your vehicle unless being asked to do so, or driving away until being re told you are free to leave.

-I was stopped by the police and received a traffic citation.
+I received a traffic citation after being pulled over by a police officer.
 Will I receive “points” on my driving record if I plead guilty or am found guilty of the violation?

 Not all traffic offenses carry demerit points upon conviction.
-Most infractions that involve unsafe or careless operation of a motor vehicle will cause demerit points to be added to your driving record.
+Most infractions that involve the unsafe or careless operation of a motor vehicle will add demerit points to your driving record.
 To view a list of offenses that carry demerit points upon conviction, click the following link from the Pennsylvania Department of Transportation.

 How do I pay a traffic citation that I received?